 Pipe2018: KYPipe supported node elements include junctions, tanks, reservoirs, pumps, sprinklers, rack sprinklers, regulating valves, loss elements, loss elements defined by manufacturer data from a library, variable pressure supplies, active valves, check valves, hydrants, valves, metered connections, on/off valves, intermediate nodes, inline meters, and user-defined devices.
 Most devices are also supported by Pipe2018: Surge.
+See a featured node video, below, on modeling hydropneumatic tanks (or hydrotanks).

 Device Inputs and Graphical Description